-Restorelle® products incorporate Smartmesh® technology in a full array of customized shapes and flat grafts specifically for pelvic floor repair procedures.
+Restorelle® products incorporate Smartmesh® technology in a full array of customised shapes and flat grafts specifically for pelvic floor repair procedures.
 Smartmesh – a physiologically compatible, ultra-lightweight mesh encourages superior collagen tissue growth for optimal outcomes.

 Smartmesh technology provides long term strength while maintaining vaginal elasticity of natural tissue.
 The mesh is non-palpable to the patient and her partner with near zero erosion and low incidence of dyspareunia.
 It is the first mesh designed by a surgeon, specifically with a woman’s anatomy and tissue healing requirements in mind.